 The European School Karlsruhe has two libraries: one for the secondary and one for the primary school.
 In this children's library, around 23,000 media are available to the children and teachers in the current school year, including 639 audio books and DVDs.
 The library has its own budget and has already purchased 1,105 novelties, ie selected, edited for the loan and catalogued online.
-488 outdated or damaged media have been taken out.
 There are three major language sections: German, English, French.
 They are distinguished by colour labels: yellow labels stand for the German language, orange stands for English and blue for French.
-There are also books in 14 other mother tongue language.
-The special feature of the children's library lies in the use: the primary school consists of 18 classes.
-These school classes visit the library according to their timetable, once a week.
-Some children also come a second time, with their second language.
-A total of 522 readers are active and have borrowed so far 8,437 media.
-Upon return, each medium is being wiped and repaired if necessary.
-Together with a good cooperation and discipline by all children, teachers, librarians.
-The children use colourful substitutes / placeholders for the book that has been viewed, which will make it easier for them to regain their position on the shelf.
-The children love their library and design it: they made a box for the deputies and painted bookstores.
-The children enjoy being in the library and are actively participating in decorating it and creating boxes.
+There are also books in several other mother tongue languages.